-The logographers who succeeded Hecataeus followed the same genealogical paradigm, each altering some details and diverging from their predecessors in one matter or another in line with his particular worldview and the traditions at his disposal.
-Acusilaus of Argos’ Genealogies recounts the history of the Greek gods and heroes, beginning with the gods according to the Hesiodic pattern and ending with legends associated with the heroes of the Trojan War.
-Favouring the Argivian traditions, he opens with Phoroneus, the first Argivian (FGrH 2 F 23a), amongst whose sons he names Myceneus, the eponymous father of Mycenae, and Argos himself, the eponymous father of Argos (FF 25–26).
-While commencing with the Argivian traditions rather than Deucalion, as in the Catalogue of Women, however, he relates that Phoroneus lived at the time of the Flood (FGrH 2 F 23a, b), thereby preserving the view that associates the beginning of human history with the Flood.
-A similar outlook is found in Solon, mentioned by Plato, who places Phoroneus and Deucalion in close proximity, attributing them to the first generations of humanity.
-According to Plato, wishing to tell the Egyptian priests “about the most ancient things in our part of the world,” Solon spoke to them about “Phoroneus, who is called ‘the first man,’ and about Niobe; and after the Deluge, of the survival of Deucalion and Pyrrha” (Tim.
-22a), then proceeding to give an account of their offspring.
-This genealogical sequence—Phoroneus, Deucalion, etc.—appears to gradually have become established during the fifth century BCE.
+The logographers who succeeded Hecataeus followed the same genealogical paradigm, although each altered certain details and differed from his predecessors in specific aspects, according to his particular worldview and the traditions at his disposal.
+Acusilaus of Argos’ Genealogies recounts the history of the Greek gods and heroes, beginning with the gods, according to the Hesiodic pattern, and ending with legends associated with the heroes of the Trojan War.
+Following the Argive traditions, the book opens with Phoroneus, the first Argive (FGrH 2 F 23a), and his sons Myceneus, the eponymous father of Mycenae, and Argos himself, the eponymous father of Argos (FF 25–26).
+In contrast to the Catalogue of Women, which opens with Deucalion, this book begins with the Argive traditions.
+It recounts that Phoroneus lived at the time of the Flood (FGrH 2 F 23a, b), thereby preserving the connection between the beginning of human history and the Flood.
+A similar outlook is mentioned in Solon, by Plato, who places Phoroneus and Deucalion in close proximity, in the first generations of humanity.
+According to Plato, Solon, wishing to tell the Egyptian priests “about the most ancient things in our part of the world,” spoke to them about “Phoroneus, who is called ‘the first man,’ and about Niobe; and in the period after the Flood, of the survival of Deucalion and Pyrrha” (Tim.
+22a), and then proceeded to give an account of their offspring.
+This genealogical sequence, beginning with Phoroneus and Deucalion, appears to have become established gradually during the fifth century BCE.

-The mid-fifth century BCE Pherecydes of Athens (FGrH 3), known as a “writer of genealogies” (γενεαλόγος, cf. FGrH 3 TT 4, 7) or a “writer of history” (ἱστορικός, cf. FGrH 3 T 3), employs the same genre.
-Broader in scope than its predecessors, his ten-volume genealogical work covered the history of the Greek heroes and eponymous forefathers in a blend of narrative and myth structured on a genealogical base, reaching down in time to the aristocratic clans of his own family.
-Pherecydes relates to several family trees—the offspring of Inachus, Deucalion, and Atlas—devoting several books to each.
-In light of his origin, he highlighted the traditions associated with Athens, recounting these in the first volume, the traditions about Deucalion standing at the heart of the composition following the Argivian traditions pertaining to Inachus’ descendants.
+In the mid-fifth century BCE, Pherecydes of Athens (FGrH 3), known as a “writer of genealogies” (γενεαλόγος, cf. FGrH 3 TT 4, 7), or a “writer of history” (ἱστορικός, cf. FGrH 3 T 3), employed the same genre.
+Broader in scope than its predecessors, his ten-volume genealogical work covers the history of the Greek heroes and eponymous forefathers in a blend of narrative and myth structured on a genealogical base, reaching down in time to the aristocratic clans of his own family.
+Pherecydes delineated several family trees, the descendants of Inachus, Deucalion, and Atlas, and devoted several books to each.
+In keeping with his personal origin, he emphasized the Athenian traditions in the first volume and placed the traditions about Deucalion at the heart of the composition, following the Argive traditions pertaining to Inachus’ descendants.

-Hellanicus of Lesbos, who worked in the last third of the fifth century BCE, was Hecataeus’ direct literary successor in genealogical and mythographical writing.
-His writings cover a broad spectrum, including a series of genealogical or mythographic monographs devoted to the offspring of the major Greek families—the Phoronis, which deals with Phoroneus’ descendants, the Deucalioneia, dedicated to Deucalion’s offspring, and three further genealogies, Atlantis, Asopis, and Troica, that relate to the descendants of Atlas and Asopus, apparently focusing upon the generation of the Trojan heroes.
-Although each containing a number of books, some scholars maintain that the separate tomes formed sections of a single large composition originally intended to serve as an overarching chronological genealogy, with Phoroneus and Deucalion standing at its head.
-Apart from genealogical compositions, Hellanicus was also the author of an Atthis, namely, a national history of Athens or Attica, from the reign of the kings to Hellanicus’ own day.
-Hellanicus appears to be the first to constitute an Atthis based on a collection of early traditions about the city presented in an orderly chronological sequence.
-He was followed by a long list of “Attidographers” in subsequent generations who employed his model in writing their own histories of the city.
+Hellanicus of Lesbos, active in the last third of the fifth century BCE, was Hecataeus’ direct literary successor in genealogical and mythographic writing.
+He wrote a wide variety of works, including a series of genealogical or mythographic monographs devoted to the offspring of the major Greek families: the Phoronis, on Phoroneus’ descendants, the Deucalioneia, on Deucalion’s offspring, as well as three other genealogies, Atlantis, Asopis, and Troica, on the descendants of Atlas and Asopus, focusing on the generation of the Trojan heroes.
+Although each volume contains several books, some scholars maintain that the separate tomes formed sections of a single lengthy composition originally intended to serve as an overarching chronological genealogy beginning with Phoroneus and Deucalion.
+Apart from genealogical compositions, Hellanicus was also the author of Atthis, a national history of Athens, or Attica, from the reign of the kings to Hellanicus’ own time.
+Hellanicus appears to be the first to compose such a history, based on a collection of early traditions about the city, presented in an orderly chronological sequence.
+He was followed by a long list of “Atthidographers” in subsequent generations who employed his model in writing their own histories of the city.